gruhn/typescript-sudoku/README.md

 type BabySudoku = [ Cell, Cell, Cell ]
 ```
 How can we require that the three cells all have different values?
+The definition of a cell is dependent on other cells,
-In the definition of the cells we somehow need to *refer* to the other cells.
+so we need a way to reference individual cells.
 By introducing a type parameter for every cell,
-we have a name that we can refer to multiple times:
+we can refer to cells by name:

 ```typescript
 type BabySudoku<